This article was originally featured in Beauty Business Journal.

 In a category like this, it’s all about building trust in new brands and products.
 If consumers can be convinced a new product is ‘sensational’, according to the ShowersToYou.co.uk study, 78% of people will switch to it.
 One of best ways to prove this is by giving out free samples, which 33% of consumers say helps them adopt something new.
 However, even more important is a friend vouching for the product, which 52% of people believe will influence them.
 This indicates that, although free samples are effective, they are not enough.
 Beauty brands can significantly increase their chance of winning people over if they can generate a product experience that people then want to share with their own network.

-Benefit are a prime example of a beauty brand that has wholeheartedly embraced experiential at the core of their marketing plans.
-From their vibrant pink Roller Liner Diner on Melrose Avenue in Los Angeles that ran for two weeks to their Benefit Ship on London’s Southbank and drive-through on the way to Glastonbury 2018, they are feeling the benefits away from store and continue to launch products with pop-ups that are shared through PR and social.
+Benefit are a prime example of a beauty brand that has wholeheartedly embraced experiential at the core of their marketing strategy.
+From their vibrant pink Roller Liner Diner on Melrose Avenue in Los Angeles that ran for two weeks to their Benefit Ship on London’s Southbank and drive-through on the way to Glastonbury 2018, they are feeling the benefits away from store and continue to launch products with pop-up brand experiences that are shared through PR and social.
 Revlon, meanwhile, recently opened a 24-hour beauty salon to celebrate its best-selling colorstay foundation, with Max Factor unveiling its Facefinity gallery.

 But what factors are key to maximising the effectiveness of these real world beauty experiences?
 Here are four essentials: